zextras/tech-doc/source/carbonio/storages.rst

    .. grid-item-card::  Via the CLI
       :columns: 6

-      To run a volume deduplication through the CLI, use the :command:`zxsuite powerstore doDeduplicate` command.
+      To run a volume deduplication through the CLI, use the :command:`carbonio powerstore doDeduplicate` command.

-      .. include:: /cli/ZxPowerstore/zxsuite_powerstore_doDeduplicate.rst
+      .. include:: carboniocli/carbonio_powerstore_doDeduplicate.rst

-To list all available volumes, you can use the :command:`zxsuite getAllVolumes` command.
+To list all available volumes, you can use the :command:`carbonio getAllVolumes` command.

 .. _pws_dodeduplicate_stats: